SIakovlev/CarND_Term2_P5/README.md

 ### MPC tuning

 `N` - finite horizon size (number of predicted timesteps).
 This parameter heavily depends on computational capabilities, and in my case, I limited myself with `N = 5`.
-Higher `N` leads to quite interesting effects on the turns: vehicle slightly overshoots but makes the turn without reducing the speed, whereas in case of small `N` it has to push the brake since it was not expecting the turn.
+Higher `N` (around 10) leads to quite interesting effects on the turns: vehicle slightly overshoots but makes the turn without reducing the speed, whereas in case of small `N` it has to push the brake since it was not expecting the turn.

 `dt` - time step.
 Again, this parameter depends on computer hardware.
 In case `dt` is small the controller calculates "very detailed" trajectory consisting of `N` pieces.
 The price for it is the need for fast computations between consecutive trajectory points.
-In my case, I observed increasing vehicle wiggling when dt is comparably small to the MPC algorithm execution time.
+In my case, I observed increasing vehicle wiggling when `dt` is comparably small to the MPC algorithm execution time.
 So I set it to `dt = 0.5`.

 The following code snippet demonstrates how I tuned cost function: